CompuNanoLab/PlasmaPhysicsLab/Intro_Comp_Plasma_Phys.md

 We conclude the survey of computational schemes with a mention of **transport and Monte Carlo methods**.
 They allow for achieving a numerical description of what happens at long timescales when collisions and diffusion prevail and decide on the transport of energy and particles in the plasma.
 The transport equations by nature most often take the form of the diffusion equation and can be solved numerically.
 Monte Carlo methods can be employed in multiple ways and also coupled with the approaches listed above for example to introduce collisional events artificially and to include the creation and annihilation of particles.

-## Finite-Difference-Time-Domain Particle-In-Cell (FDTM PIC) method
+## Particle-In-Cell (PIC) method

 Particle codes are the most successful tool for the simulation of the kinetic dynamics of plasmas.
+They approximately solve Vlasov-Maxwell system by replacing (sampling) the distribution function of every species with a collection of computational particles – the macro-particles – each one representing multiple physical particles.
+Particle-In-Cell methods specifically adopt this strategy and make macro-particles evolve self-consistently with electromagnetic fields computed with Maxwell equations on a discrete spatial grid.
-Since their invention, the development of new algorithms and the availability of more powerful computers has allowed continuous progress of particle simulation from simple, one-dimensional, electrostatic problems to more complex and realistic situations, involving electromagnetic fields in three dimensions and tracking millions of particles.
+Since the invention of PIC methods (Dawson, 1983), the development of new algorithms and the availability of more powerful computers has allowed continuous progress of PIC simulation from simple, one-dimensional, electrostatic problems to more complex and realistic situations, involving electromagnetic fields in three dimensions and tracking millions of maxro-particles.

-collisionless $\omega_p^{-1} \less\less \nu_{coll}^{-1}$ but collisions, ionization and quantum effects may be included with Monte Carlo strategies relativistic $ T>> m_ec^2$

-replace (i.e. sample) the distribution function of every species with a collection of computational particles – the macro-particles – each one representing multiple physical particles

-each macro-particle has definite momentum → Dirac delta distribution in p, spatial extension → shape function S in x, weight w # physical particles/macro-particle

-PIC ansatz

-relation with Vlasov equation

-equations ....

-core loop commented

-They are used in various contexts:
+Their success is manifest in the fact that they are employed in several different contexts:
 * laser-plasma acceleration [Fonseca et al. Plasma Physics and Controlled Fusion 50.12 (2008)](https://doi.org/10.1088/0741-3335/50/12/124034)
 * nuclear fusion [Yin et al. Physics of Plasmas 16.11 (2009)](https://doi.org/10.1063/1.3250928)
 * plasma propulsion ([example](https://gauss-supercomputing.de/))